Data Protection Policy – Customers

 3. Where the data subject objects to processing for direct marketing purposes, the personal data shall no longer be processed for such purposes.

-4. At the latest at the time of the first communication with the data subject, the right referred to in paragraphs 1 and 2 shall be explicitly brought to the attention of the data subject and shall be presented clearly and separately from any other information.
+4. At the latest time of the first communication with the data subject, the right referred to in paragraphs 1 and 2 shall be explicitly brought to the attention of the data subject and shall be presented clearly and separately from any other information.

 5. In the context of the use of information society services, the data subject may exercise his or her right to object by automated means using technical specifications.

 6. Where personal data are processed for scientific or historical research purposes or statistical purposes pursuant to Article 89(1) of the GDPR, the data subject, on grounds relating to his or her particular situation, shall have the right to object to processing of personal data concerning him or her, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
-This does not apply in the case of BHP Insurances Ltd.
+This does not apply in the case of BHP Community.

 Right 8 – Automated individual decision-making, including profiling

 1. The data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her.